 Approach local businesses and libraries about setting up displays or decorating window space related to sexual assault awareness with SAAM flyers and your program's information.

-A step toward prevention: Talk with the librarian to see if there are parent groups that meet at the library, and offer to provide a series of workshops about healthy sexuality and sexual development and related prevention topics.
+Prevention focus: Talk with the librarian to see if there are groups that meet at the library, and offer to provide a series of workshops about healthy sexuality and sexual development and related prevention topics.